TeaShull/PhytoBSA/README.md

 3. **Update of Allele Frequencies with Bootstrapped Values:**

-   Following each round of bootstrapping, the prior distribution of allele frequencies (initialized with a conservatively uniformed prior of Beta(2, 2)) undergoes an update.
-The reference allele frequency θ is randomly selected from the posterior distribution, and the product of θ and coverage C is utilized to derive the final simulated allele frequencies.
+   Following each round of bootstrapping, a conservative prior distribution of allele frequencies (Beta(2, 2)) undergoes an update from the bootstrapped data.
+The reference allele frequency θ is randomly selected from the posterior, and the product of θ and coverage C produces the simulated reference read depth.
+The alternative read is then produced:
+    simulated alternative read depth = simulated reference read depth - C

 4. ***Null model for smoothed values***
    The Null model values are smoothed in each iteration of bootstrapping, producing